Deleh/spiderss/README.md

 Without advertisements, clickbait and trackers.
 Drop unresponsive web interfaces and stop accepting cookies, because plaintext is God.

-Articles are scraped as Markdown files from the original article web page and stored in a special folder structure.
+Articles are scraped by default as Markdown files from the original article web page and stored in a special folder structure.
+You can parse articles in your favourite file format by defining your own postprocessor.

 __Note:__ This script is under development and far from being complete.
 Until now it works for the most feeds I read.